armon/hlld/README.md

 There are a total of 9 commands:

 * create - Create a new set (a set is a named HyperLogLog)
-* list - List all sets
+* list - List all sets or those matching a prefix
 * drop - Drop a set (Deletes from disk)
 * close - Closes a set (Unmaps from memory, but still accessible)
 * clear - Clears a set from the lists (Removes memory, left on disk)